simonmichael/hledger_site/faq.md

   in date order (and then by parse order, for postings on the same date).
   This ensures correct, deterministic behaviour, independent of the ordering of journal entries and files.
-  Ledger checks assertions in the order they are parsed, ignoring dates.
+  Ledger checks assertions in the order they are parsed (ignoring dates), which is fragile.

   Also, hledger correctly handles multiple balance assignments/assertions in a single transaction.

 - hledger's default commodity directive (D) sets the commodity to be